guycipher/btree/README.md

 # GO BTree
 Embedded btree database package fully implemented in GO.

 This package provides an implementation of a concurrent paged disk BTree.
-A BTree is a self-balancing search tree, in which each node contains multiple keys and links to child nodes.
-It's optimized for systems that read and write large blocks of data, making it ideal for disk-based data structures.

 I created this package for other projects I am working on.
 I wanted a simple, easy-to-use disk BTree that I could use in my projects and now hopefully yours.
 Feel free to drop a PR or an issue if you have any suggestions or improvements.

 ## Features
 - **Concurrent**: The BTree is safe for concurrent use.
 - **Disk-based**: The BTree is designed to be used with a disk-based storage engine.
-- **Customizable**: The BTree allows you to specify the page size and T.

 ## Supported key types
 ```